kitematic/kitematic.github.io/app/docs/build-your-own-image.md

 {% highlight bash %}
 # Pull from a base image
-FROM ubuntu:14.04
+FROM dockerfile/ubuntu

 # Install minimal set of system packages required to run your app
-RUN \
+# We install nginx for this app
-  apt-get update && \
+RUN apt-get update
-  apt-get install -y -q software-properties-common python-software-properties && \
+RUN apt-get install -y nginx

-  apt-get install -y -q curl git make wget nginx sudo
+# Update nginx configurations

-# Add script to start Nginx
+RUN echo "\ndaemon off;" >> /etc/nginx/nginx.conf

-ADD ./start.sh /start.sh
+# Add nginx configuration for the app
-RUN chmod 755 /start.sh
+ADD /config/default /etc/nginx/sites-available/

-# Mount volumes for HTML code and Nginx configuration
+# Mount volumes for HTML code
-VOLUME ["/code", "/etc/nginx/sites-available"]
+VOLUME ["/code"]

 # Expose port the app is running on
-EXPOSE 8000
+EXPOSE 80

-# Run start command by default
+# Run nginx command
-CMD ["/bin/bash", "/start.sh"]
+CMD ["nginx"]
 {% endhighlight %}

 Note that Kitematic did not use the Dockerfile `ADD` instruction to put HTML code and